 There was quite a crowd on Sunday at the New Grower Session.
 AgriLife viticulture advisors, Enology Extension Program Specialists, TWGGA staff, and TWGGA members shared their expertise and thoughts.
-It was a really informative day.
+It was an informative day.
 Today for the advanced grower session it looks to be even better.
-Even you ever want to put a vineyard in, or improve your vineyard, this is where you need to be.
+If you ever want to put a vineyard in, or improve your vineyard, this is where you need to be.
 Lots of information floating around.

 There is also equipment to look at.
 This is a pre-pruner like the one we have at home.
 I have pictures ready to show you, but I haven’t had the time to finish up that post because – well we were really busy running that machine.
 In a year like last year, we really needed it to get over the acres.
 Hand pruning still needs to follow this machine, but it does a great start.

-And there were lots of venders showing and telling about their wares.
+And there were lots of venders showing their wares.
 A lot of people just talking and learning among themselves

 Then the catered lunch was wonderful, as pretty as it tasted.
 And it all tasted delicious.
 It was prepared by My Own Chef.
-Really, — well, actually that is the name of the caterer.
-But they were so nice that I felt like they were my own chef.
+Really, —– well, actually that is the name of the caterer.
+But they were so nice that I felt like they were “my own chef”.
 I’ll have to come back with an update from lunch today.
-There here again, hooray!
+Yes, they’re here again, hooray!

 Dinner was a BBQ dinner done by as a real Texas chuck wagon.